DaCalFer/Automated-Mission-Assessment-Thesis/README.md

 ---

 ### 1. The Problem (Business Understanding)
-The manual *debriefing* process for military missions is "tedious and complex," time-consuming, and difficult to scale with the increasing amount of data from flight recorders[cite: 18, 25, 49]. [cite_start]The objective was to design and prove the feasibility of an automated tool using Machine Learning to assess missions, reducing time and cost.
+The manual *debriefing* process for military missions is "tedious and complex," time-consuming, and difficult to scale with the increasing amount of data from flight recorders.
+The objective was to design and prove the feasibility of an automated tool using Machine Learning to assess missions, reducing time and cost.

 ### 2. The Solution (My Methodology)
 I designed a hierarchical ML model that breaks the complex problem ("Was the mission successful?") into a chain of simpler, manageable classification problems.